 What's the solution?

 Louisiana has the plan to address this land loss crisis and implement solutions that can ensure the long-term survival of our region.
 In the aftermath of the devastation brought by Hurricanes Katrina and Rita, Louisiana's Coastal Protection and Restoration Authority (CPRA) created the state's Coastal Master Plan to enhance its people's long-term protection and restore its disappearing coast.
-The plan is lasting, science-based solutions for addressing the root causes of land loss and implementing projects to build and sustain land across the Louisiana coast.
+The plan comprises long-lasting, science-based solutions for addressing the root causes of land loss and implementing projects to build and sustain land across the Louisiana coast.
 CPRA implements this plan with the governor's office, state legislature, and other state and federal agencies.
 Louisiana needs leaders who will be a voice for coastal restoration and who support the Coastal Master Plan process.
 Want to know more?
 Learn more about the restoration projects that will help restore the Mississippi River Delta.
 How can coastal restoration become a reality?